carnager/rofi-pass/README.md

   respectively.
   `:otp` will generate an OTP, either `pass-otp(1)` style, or according to the `otp_method:`, if it is defined.
+  `:clip` puts every field after it into the clipboard.
 * Generating OTPs.
   The format for OTPs should either be `pass-otp(1)`-compatible
   ```